Sampling and monitoring

 The parameters, ammonium, coliform bacteria, colony counts, colour, conductivity, E.coli, hydrogen ion concentration (pH value), odour, taste and turbidity, must be monitored in all large supplies at the check monitoring frequency.

-The Likely sources of individual parameters table (PDF 26KB) provides information on likely sources of specific parameters within a private water supply.
+The likely sources of individual parameters table (PDF 26KB) provides information on likely sources of specific parameters within a private water supply.
 Criteria that could be used to decide on exclusion of a particular parameter from audit monitoring is given in the Information Note on Regulation 7 (England) (Wales).

-Sampling and Monitoring for Regulation 10 Supplies
+Sampling and Monitoring for Regulation 10 (England) Supplies and Regulation 11 (Wales) supplies

 The Regulations require a local authority to monitor all its Regulation 10 supplies (except a supply to a single dwelling) at least every five years and more frequently if required by the risk assessment for the following parameters: